Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

     information and helper methods about the different types of pages on our site in a single place.

   * The idea behind the Page pattern is that it should capture all the information about a particular page in your site, so that if, later, you want to go and make changes to that page—even just simple tweaks to its HTML layout, for example—you have a single place to go to adjust your functional tests, rather than having to dig through dozens of FTs.

+    In other words, to stay DRY.

+- Write enough FTs to ensure the application really works from the user's perspective.
+Write enough UTs to ensure the SUT handles all edge cases correctly.

+- UTs 的设计应该能够为重构提供保障, 但又不会过度地干预实现细节, 从而变成重构的
+  阻碍.

+- Identify the boundaries of your system—the points at which your code interacts with external systems, like the database or the filesystem, or the internet, or the UI—and trying to keep them separate from the core business logic of your application.

+- Your architecture to some extent dictates the types of tests that you need.
+  The more you can separate your business logic from your external dependencies, and the more modular your code, the closer you’ll get to a nice balance between unit tests, integration tests and functional tests.

+  Rule of thumb for different type of tests in a project (for an Ports/adapters architecture project).

+  * unit test.
+70%.

+  * integration test.
+20%.

+  * UI test (functional test).
+10%.

 Techniques
 ==========